marrisazhong/Cinplex_Campaign_Case_Study/README.md

 5. Avg Miles Post 1M

 Analysis Framework
-- Benchmark Comparing: compare the measurable metrics in targeted segment and control group
+1. Benchmark Comparing: compare the measurable metrics in targeted segment and control group
+2. A/B Testing: take control group as group A and targeted segment as group B and test whether the campaign makes a significant difference

 Define Success
 1. Significant improvement of the measurable metrics for targeted segment